hayguen/rc433_rpi/README.md

 # replay remote control signal

-1. start the `pigpio` daemon - if not already running (this requires root privileges):
+1. start the `pigpio` daemon - if not already running, e.g. from the service (this requires root privileges):

     ```
     sudo pigpiod